 Insatiably curious and committed to her own creative process, Tracie works from her unconscious, trusting an experimental approach to using different media.
 Her work is grounded in an early commitment to observational drawing and painting.
 The late Peter Kinley focused on encouraging Tracieâ€™s use of colour, edges and quality of line.

 She experienced a dilemma, wanting to paint and liking the work of Paula Moderson-Becker, Matisse, Picasso, Rouault and Clemente, while also responding to the confessional, autobiographical work of Louise Bourgeois, Jo Spence, Kiki Smith and Nan Goldin.
 She was also inspired by the thrashing out of a liberated looser figurative, mixed media way of working in the Post-Modern art of the day, e.g. Schnabel and Fischl.

 In 1989 Tracie undertook an MA at Birmingham Polytechnic.
-Her work followed her subconscious and dark themes were thrashed out.
-The questions bought to the surface by this work eventually led to an Art Therapy MA at Hertfordshire University in 2003.
-The outcome of this experience was Tracie�s liberation to work in any medium, as her ideas found expression through media such as metal, ceramic and cloth.
+Her commitment to following her subconscious led to the quest to understand the symbolic significance in this work and led to an Art Therapy MA at Hertfordshire University in 2003.
+The outcome of this experience was Tracieâ€™s complete liberation to work in any medium, as her ideas found expression through media such as paint, collage, ceramic and cloth.
 Tracie graduated with a profound understanding of her own creative process and latterly applied this to working with others.

-The Pandoraâ€™s Other Box project was founded in 2004 by Tracie during the Art Therapy MA. www.pandorasotherbox.co.uk The project is for women creatives, to expand their sense of what might be possible given a supportive environment and an exhibition goal.
-She develops an enrichment programme of workshops and meet ups and curates annual exhibitions.
+The Pandoraâ€™s Other Box project was founded in 2004.
+The project is for women creatives, to expand their sense of what might be possible given a supportive environment, enrichment workshops and a curated exhibition.